annamatic/OpenIDEO/maternal-health.md

 > - Writing should incorporate "if-then" planning, communicate simple “bite-sized” tips towards building healthy habits, routinizing regularly required behaviors and taking into account the access issues that the under-resourced often face.
 > - Each task should be limited to 1 action, broken into a “why,” “what” and “how.”

+> *Here are two examples of incorrect and correctly written Tasks:*
-NO: A healthy balanced diet is essential for your baby's health
+ :x: A healthy balanced diet is essential for your baby's health
-YES: Pick up fruits, veggies and protein for the week so you’ll always have a nutritious snack on hand when you get hungry.
+ :white_check_mark: Pick up fruits, veggies and protein for the week so you’ll always have a nutritious snack on hand when you get hungry.
 Is affordable, fresh food hard to find in your area?
 WIC may be able to help.

 Partnerships with trusted and non-advertising-influenced health organizations, a tight editing process and a style guide will ensure that each task is consistently worded.